- GDP (PPP):

 - FDI Inflow:

-Hungary’s economic freedom score is 66.9, making its economy the 48th freest in the 2022 Index.
-Hungary is ranked 29th among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.
+Hungary’s economic freedom score is 64.1, making its economy the 54th freest in the 2023 Index.
+Its score has decreased by 2.8 points.
+Hungary is ranked 31st out of 44 countries in the Europe region, and its overall score is well above the world average.

-Once part of the Austro–Hungarian Empire, Hungary emerged from 45 years of Communist rule to become fully independent in 1990.
-It joined NATO in 1999 and became a member of the European Union in 2004.
-Prime Minister Viktor Orbán, in office since 2010, won reelection to a third term in 2018.
-His center-right Fidesz-Hungarian Civic Alliance won two-thirds of the seats in parliament.
-Orbán’s government has clashed repeatedly with the European Union, particularly over migration issues and accusations of government encroachment on independent media and the judiciary.
-Tourism and a robust automotive manufacturing sector power the economy.
-The government’s more nationalist and populist approach to economic management has set Hungary somewhat apart from its neighbors.
+Hungary emerged from 45 years of Communist rule to become fully independent in 1990.
+It joined NATO in 1999 and the European Union in 2004.
+Prime Minister Viktor Orbán won reelection to a fourth term in April 2022, and his center-right Fidesz-Hungarian Civic Alliance again won two-thirds of the seats in parliament despite a united opposition.
+The EU continues to withhold relief funds because of rule-of-law, media, and judicial independence concerns.
+Despite pressure, Hungary has retained its ties to China and Russia.
+The government’s nationalist and populist approach to economic management has set Hungary somewhat apart from its neighbors.

 Rule of Law